 Term 5 (4 Months)

 Each student determines the focus of their final project and pitches their idea to the instructors.
 Once approved, this final project will require the students to begin learning advanced techniques in their chosen field.
 Much of this advanced technique will be taught on a one-on-one basis by the instructors in direct relation to the student’s projects.
 Under the guidance of the instructors, the students will maintain a full production schedule and will finalize and produce the final cut of their reel.
-The final section of the term will examine industry practices and ethics, and the steps required to get started in the industry.

 Optional Computer Lab Time: